Library learning café and study spaces

 - to create 200 additional study spaces

-- the Library Café will be relocated into the eDen space on level 2
+- the Library Café was refurbished and relocated into the eDen space on level 2

-- and the CIS Help Desk will be relocated into the existing Library Café space in summer 2018.
+- and the CIS Help Desk was relocated into the existing Library Café space.

-The project is due to be completed in Epiphany Term, 2019.
+The improvement project was finished in Epiphany Term, 2019.